 Note : links in this paragraph lead to French content

 I wasn’t spared by the backlash that came after the plus-size rise.
 I was recently interviewed for the Journal de Montréal (and the Journal de Québec), the newspaper that has the highest distribution in the province of Quebec.
 The (French) article was titled “5 Travel tips for plus-size people” (translation).
-Whenever I give interviews, I pride myself in remaining positive and constructive in the opinions I express and by sharing tips that aren’t taking anything from “standard” size people… (Because I don’t think you can call something “empowering” if the benefits you get from it comes from taking away from others.)
-Yet, all the comments, both on Facebook and the newspaper website, turned around the usual stereotypes: plus-size people are fat (tell me something I don’t already know!), we stink of sweat, we should eat less and we would have more money to travel or buy premium class seats on plane, we should lose weight, we abuse healthcare, obesity is a choice… Someone even commented that we should stay home, that way we won’t be bothered, most likely in response to the quote in which I mention the importance of being zen and confident when we travel, because our bigger bodies might cause reactions in some parts of the world.
+Whenever I give interviews, I pride myself in remaining positive and constructive in the opinions I express.
+I share tips that aren’t taking anything from “standard” size people… (I don’t think you can call something “empowering” if the benefits you get from it comes from taking away from others.)
+Yet, all the comments, both on Facebook and the newspaper website, turned around the usual stereotypes: plus-size people are fat (tell me something I don’t already know!).
+We stink of sweat.
+If we ate less, we would have more money to travel or buy premium class seats on plane.
+We should lose weight, we abuse healthcare, obesity is a choice… Someone even commented that we should stay home, that way we won’t be bothered, most likely in response to the quote in which I mention the importance of being zen and confident when we travel, because our bigger bodies might cause reactions in some parts of the world.

-By finally having some visibility, plus-size people also got the criticism – and sometimes the pure hatred – that came with being in the public eye.
-To balance things out but also for the rest of the world to see that, planet-wide, plus-size people in general – and women in particular – are just like everybody else, plus-size bloggers are more pertinent than ever to show that:
+By getting visibility, plus-size people got the criticism – sometimes pure hatred – that comes with being in the public eye.
+They are still pertinent.
+To balance things out.
+And for the rest of the world to see that, planet-wide, plus-size people in general – women in particular – are just like everybody else.
+Plus-size bloggers are more pertinent than ever to show that:

 - We love and want cute clothes adapted to our physique;

 - We can be in much better shape than some may think (check out Born To Reign and Big Gal Yoga);